parthmern/docker/06_node_bind_mount/info.md

 - first i did build image
 - then run it like `docker run -it --init -p 3002:3000 -v "${PWD}:/developer/nodejs/node_bind_project" binding`
 - imp stuff to know here PWD is path of your local machine's directory where you are working
+- when u do some chnages in local machine it automatically reflects into the file of containers so nodemon automatically detects it so it is kind of development environment
+- vice versa when you do some changes in file of container it reflects to your localmachine file

 # benchod nhi chal rha mere me PWD me kuch lafde hai